With cold weather coming in Hodgenville, you may be questioning when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers impede air, which could cause condensation to build up inside your air conditioner.
-The best type of clot is one that lets in air, like canvas or mesh.
+Plastic or vinyl covers impede air, which could cause condensation to build up inside your system.
+The best type of material is one that allows airflow, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money

-If you want to use an air conditioner cover, here are the best times to use it.
+If you decide to use an air conditioner cover, here are the best times to use it.

 Cover Your Air Conditioner During Summer